vmware-archive/pcf-examples/addon-development-plan.md

 When everything is looking good with a direct BOSH deployment, it's time to wrap it in a tile.

 In a new directory, use tile-generator to create a stub tile.yml file: `tile init` ([Docs](https://docs.pivotal.io/tiledev/2-3/tile-generator.html)).
 The contents of your runtime configuration manifest will nearly all be copied into the tile.yml.
 This is also where you can specify the forms that the PCF Operators will use to set your properties.
-Here's an example tile.yml for an add-on:
+Here's an example tile.yml for an addon:

 ```yaml
 name: <tile-name>